pearcej/cppds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 To do this, we declare a friend method with the name ``<<`` inside the class and give it a new implementation outside as shown in :ref:`Listing 4 <lst_str>`.
-This definition does needs to return a stream in this case.
+This definition needs to return a stream in this case.
 The resulting output will be returned any time a ``Fraction`` object is asked to interact with the << operator.

 .. _lst_str: